03.28.2026 Minoru Yasui Day

 Peggy Nagae, Co-Founder, Minoru Yasui Legacy Project

-Reflections on Building a Legacy: MYLP Then & Now
+Reflections on Building a Legacy: MYLP Across the Decade

 Emcee, Chani Hawkins, MYLP Executive Committee Vice-Chair, & Minoru Yasui's Granddaughter